Impact of Rastall gravity on hydrostatic mass of galaxy clusters: Numerical results, statistical evaluations, and discussion

-We also examine whether the hydrostatic mass within the framework of Rastall gravity can help to alleviate the hydrostatic mass bias, an issue that was not resolved in Ref.~\cite{Desai2022}.
+In the second scenario, we also examine whether the hydrostatic mass within the framework of Rastall gravity can help to alleviate the hydrostatic mass bias, an issue that was not resolved in Ref.~\cite{Desai2022}.
 To this end, we consider a sample of five galaxy clusters.
 The values of the Newtonian hydrostatic mass, the Rastall hydrostatic mass, and the corresponding lensing mass for these clusters are presented in Table~\ref{tablemlen}.
+Note that in Table~\ref{tablemlen}, the measurement uncertainties are treated as symmetric.
+In the original dataset, some uncertainties are asymmetric.
+To symmetrize them, we take the mean values of the upper and lower uncertainties.
+As in the first scenario, the aim at this stage is to constrain the Rastall parameter in the cluster-scale, now under the assumption of the presence of DM, while examining whether the discrepancy between hydrostatic and lensing mass estimates can be alleviated.
+We consider representative parameter values that yield good agreement with the observational data.
 For this test, we adopt $\lambda = 1.49\times10^{-3}$ and $\lambda = 1.69\times10^{-3}$.
-Both values lead to an increase in the hydrostatic mass.
+Both values lead to an increase in the hydrostatic mass and result in slopes close to unity.

 The linear fits between the standard (non-Rastall) hydrostatic mass and the observed lensing mass, as well as between the Rastall hydrostatic mass and the observed lensing mass, are shown in Fig.~\ref{mlen}.
-The standard non-Rastall hydrostatic mass yields a slope value of $\mathbf{M}=0.85\pm0.13$.
+The standard non-Rastall hydrostatic mass yields a slope value of $\mathbf{M}=0.88\pm0.23$, as shown by Fig.~\ref{mlen}(a).
 Although this value is already close to unity, we further investigate whether the inclusion of Rastall gravity can improve the linear relation and bring the slope closer to the ideal value $\mathbf{M}=1$, thereby alleviating the hydrostatic mass bias.

-In the comparison between the hydrostatic mass and the lensing mass, the value $\lambda = 1.69\times10^{-3}$ yields the best linear fit, with a slope $\mathbf{M} = 1.01 \pm 0.16$.
+In the comparison between the hydrostatic mass and the lensing mass, the value $\lambda = 1.14\times10^{-3}$ yields the slope $\mathbf{M} = 0.98 \pm 0.26$, as shown by Fig.~\ref{mlen}(c).
+Furthermore, the value $\lambda = 1.29\times10^{-3}$ yields the best linear fit, with a slope $\mathbf{M} = 0.99 \pm 0.26$.
 The slope is very close to unity, even closer to $\mathbf{M}=1$ than the best-fit value obtained from the comparison between the hydrostatic mass and the observed baryonic mass.
-Moreover, the value $\mathbf{M}=1$ lies within the uncertainty range and is also located very close to the peak of the corresponding relative likelihood curve.
+Moreover, the value $\mathbf{M}=1$ lies within the uncertainty range and is also located very close to the peak of the corresponding relative likelihood curve, as we can see in Figs.~\ref{mlen}(b), (d), (f).